woocommerce/woocommerce/readme.txt

 * Feature - Added "Best Selling" shortcode
 * Feature - Added "Top Rated" shortcode
 * Feature - Local pickup has the option to apply base tax rates instead of customer address rates.
+* Feature - New product images panel to make working with featured images + galleries easier.

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
 * Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.